Holiday let Mortgages:

 The holiday let business has seen rapid growth in recent years and continues to provide a very strong rental investment.
 With the onset of potential tax rule changes with the buy to let sector it has meant property investors are looking at alternative markets, and one of which are holiday lets.
 Read on to find out about how to get finance and some points to consider.

-If finance is required to purchase a holiday let or remortgage buy to let onto a holiday let mortgage, it is important to speak to a mortgage broker who specialize and understands holiday let mortgages.
+If finance is required to purchase a holiday let or remortgage buy to let onto a holiday let mortgage, it is important to speak to a mortgage broker who specialize and understands holiday let mortgages and the holiday let market.

 In this section you will find information about holiday let mortgages, some information you can download if you want a general guide and also the difference between buy to let mortgages and holiday let mortgages.